Mesoamerican ballgame: Origins

 It is not known precisely when or where the Mesoamerican ballgame originated, although it is likely that it originated earlier than 2000 BC in the low-lying tropical zones home to the rubber tree.

 One candidate for the birthplace of the ballgame is the Soconusco coastal lowlands along the Pacific Ocean.
 Here, at Paso de la Amada, archaeologists have found the oldest ballcourt yet discovered, dated to approximately 1400 BC.

 The other major candidate is the Olmec heartland, across the Isthmus of Tehuantepec along the Gulf Coast.
 The Aztecs referred to their Postclassic contemporaries who then inhabited the region as the Olmeca (i.e. "rubber people") since the region was strongly identified with latex production.
 The earliest-known rubber balls in the world come from the sacrificial bog at El Manatí, an early Olmec-associated site located in the hinterland of the Coatzacoalcos River drainage system.

-Villagers, and subsequently archaeologists, have recovered a dozen balls ranging in diameter from 10 to 22 cm from the freshwater spring there.
+Villagers, and archaeologists, have recovered a dozen balls ranging in diameter from 10 to 22 cm from the freshwater spring there.
 Five of these balls have been dated to the earliest-known occupational phase for the site, approximately 1700–1600 BC.
 These rubber balls were found with other ritual offerings buried at the site, indicating that even at this early date the game had religious and ritual connotations.
 A stone "yoke" of the type frequently associated with Mesoamerican ballcourts was also reported to have been found by local villagers at the site, leaving open the distinct possibility that these rubber balls were related to the ritual ballgame, and not simply an independent form of sacrificial offering.

 Excavations at the nearby Olmec site of San Lorenzo Tenochtitlán have also uncovered a number of ballplayer figurines, radiocarbon-dated as far back as 1250–1150 BC.
 A rudimentary ballcourt, dated to a later occupation at San Lorenzo, 600–400 BC, has also been identified.

 From the tropical lowlands, the game apparently moved into central Mexico.
 Starting around 1000 BC or earlier, ballplayer figurines were interred with burials at Tlatilco and similarly styled figurines from the same period have been found at the nearby Tlapacoya site.
 It was about this period, as well, that the so-called Xochipala-style ballplayer figurines were crafted in Guerrero.
 Although no ballcourts of similar age have been found in Tlatilco or Tlapacoya, it is possible that the ballgame was indeed played in these areas, but on courts with perishable boundaries or temporary court markers.